Network and Risk Analysis of Surety Bonds: Asymptotic Behavior of Stochastic Risk Process

 \section{Asymptotic Behavior of Stochastic Risk Process}

 The previous section analyzed the asymptotic behavior of the marginal average failure probabilities $\mean_i$ for all $i \in \V$.
-However, this approach ignores details about the network structure and the main feature that distinguishes this model from independent failure models: the potential for the limiting behavior of nodes to be correlated.
+However, this approach ignores details about the network structure and the main feature that distinguishes this model from independent failure models, the potential for the limiting behavior of nodes to be correlated.
 In this section, we turn our attention to the full stochastic process $\Xvec^t$.
 We first establish that $\Xvec^t$ is a Markov chain that converges to a unique stationary distribution (proof deferred to \cref{app:stochastic_process_proofs}), and then we quantify the rate of convergence to its stationary distribution in terms of the mixing time.
-We close out with a discussion on conditions under which the distribution of $\GAR(\Xvec^t)$ is stochastically dominated (a distributional extension of monotonicity) over $t$, highlighting the positive impact of network effects on tail risk.

 \begin{restatable}{lemma}{MarkovChainStationary} $(\Xvec^{t})_{t \in \NN}$ is a Markov chain over the state space $\{0,1\}^n$ that converges to a unique stationary distribution with probability mass function $\pvec(\xvec)=\lim_{t\rightarrow\infty} \Pr(\Xvec^t=\xvec)$ for all $\xvec\in\{0,1\}^n$. \end{restatable} Before continuing, we note that by the continuous mapping theorem and the linearity of $\GAR(\cdot)$, it follows from \Cref{lem:markov_chain_stationary} that the sequence $\GAR(\Xvec^t)$ converges almost surely as $t \to \infty$ to $\GAR(\Xvec^\infty)$.